Using external hardware with Live

 Create a blank audio track.
 For mono hardware devices set the "Audio From" to route audio directly from a single audio input which is connected to the hardware device.
 This allows you to record a mono track directly into Live, rather than an unnecessary stereo track.

-If using External Instrument, keep the monitor of this audio track set to "Off" (to avoid doubling the sound), then arm it for recording.
+If using External Instrument, keep the monitor of the additional audio track set to "Off" (to avoid doubling the sound), then arm it for recording.
 If using a pair of MIDI and audio tracks, the tracks's monitor will already be set to "In".
 Simply arm it for recording.

 Here's a screenshot showing External Instrument monitoring the audio from the Korg Volca Bass and then audio track 2 recording directly from the input on the audio interface in mono.